PBearson/ScratchABit-ESP8266/README.md

 About this fork
 ----------------------

 I created this fork specifically to work with ESP8266 firmware.
 It is mostly identical to the original ScratchABit repo, except I have added the ESP8266 bootloader, an arbitrary firmware, the address table, and the definition file for ESP8266.
+I have also added the Xtensa plugin module under the 'plugins/cpu' directory.
 To disassemble the ESP8266 bootrom, simply run the following:

     python3 ScratchABit.py esp8266.def